sisalehiskandar/AppDash/README.md

 - [ ] add a cool logo
 - [ ] add to tools page
 - [ ] add gif to readme to show how easy it is
+- [ ] add multiple sections to one dashboard

 ## Development